GWright321/Test/.github/ISSUE_TEMPLATE/ohb-request.md

 *Performed by Platform Support Team*
- - [ ] PagerDuty OOB Deploy Incident Opened
+ - [ ] PagerDuty OHB Deploy Incident Opened
  - [ ] OCTO-DE staff acknowledgment of Request, via `/pd trigger`
  - [ ] Notification is posted in the appropriate Slack support and team Channels
  - [ ] Infrastructure/Operations has acknowledge the Requests (This applies to revproxy and fwdproxy, but is not required for Frontend and Backend requests)